-- 4. A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply the entirety of Alternative A, or the entirety of Alternative B of Article XI and, if so, shall specify the types of insolvency proceeding, if any, to which it will apply Alternative B. A Contracting State making a declaration pursuant to this paragraph shall specify the time-period required by Article XI. - 5.
+- 4. A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply the entirety of Alternative A, or the entirety of Alternative B of Article XI and, if so, shall specify the types of insolvency proceeding, if any, to which it will apply Alternative A and the types of insolvency proceeding, if any, to which it will apply Alternative B. A Contracting State making a declaration pursuant to this paragraph shall specify the time-period required by Article XI. - 5.
 The courts of Contracting States shall apply Article XI in conformity with the declaration made by the Contracting State that is the primary insolvency jurisdiction.

-Article XXVII - Declarations under the Convention
+Article XXVIII - Declarations under the Convention

-Declarations made under the Convention, including those made under Articles 39, 40, 53, 54, 55, 57, 58 and 60 of the Convention, shall be deemed to have also been made under this Protocol unless stated otherwise.
+- 1. Declarations made under the Convention, including those made under Articles 39, 40, 53, 54, 55, 57, 58 and 60 of the Convention, shall be considered to have been made under this Protocol if expressly stated in such declarations. - 2.
+To the extent of any inconsistency between any such declaration and the Protocol, the Protocol shall prevail.

-Article XXVIII - Reservations and declarations
+Article XXIX - Reservations and declarations

-- 1. No reservations may be made to this Protocol but declarations authorised by Articles XXV, XXVI, XXXI, XXVII and XXX may be made in accordance with these provisions. - 2.
+- 1. No reservations may be made to this Protocol but declarations authorised by Articles XXVI, XXVII, XXXII, XXVIII, XXX and XXXI may be made in accordance with these provisions. - 2.
 Any declaration or subsequent declaration or any withdrawal of a declaration made under this Protocol shall be notified in writing to the Depositary.

-Article XXIX - Subsequent declarations
+Article XXX - Subsequent declarations

-- 1. A State Party may make a subsequent declaration, other than the declaration made in accordance with Article XVII under Article 60 of the Convention, at any time after the date on which this Protocol has entered into force for it, by notifying the Depositary to that effect. - 2.
+- 1. A State Party may make a subsequent declaration, other than the declaration made in accordance with Article XVIII under Article 60 of the Convention, at any time after the date on which this Protocol has entered into force for it, by notifying the Depositary to that effect. - 2.
 Any such subsequent declaration shall take effect on the first day of the month following the expiration of six months after the date of receipt of the notification by the Depositary.
 Where a longer period for that declaration to take effect is specified in the notification, it shall take effect upon the expiration of such longer period after receipt of the notification by the Depositary. - 3.
 Notwithstanding the previous paragraphs, this Protocol shall continue to apply, as if no such subsequent declarations had been made, in respect of all rights and interests arising prior to the effective date of any such subsequent declaration.

-Article XXX - Withdrawal of declarations
+Article XXXI - Withdrawal of declarations

-Any State Party having made a declaration under this Protocol, other than a declaration made in accordance with Article XVII under Article 60 of the Convention, may withdraw it at any time by notifying the Depositary.
+Any State Party having made a declaration under this Protocol, other than a declaration made in accordance with Article XVIII under Article 60 of the Convention, may withdraw it at any time by notifying the Depositary.
 Such withdrawal is to take effect on the first day of the month following the expiration of six months after the date of receipt of the notification by the Depositary.

-Article XXXI - Denunciations
+Article XXXII - Denunciations